EpicCash/documentation/docs/integrations/index.md

             - IRS officer : "<Officer's Signature>"
         ```

-    - Our document is now ready to be posted to the IRS office where it will be added
-    to their books and your friend will become officialy the owner of the collection.
+    - The process is finished, the document is now a valid proof of ownership of the coins!

     ---

-    Doesn't sound that compolicated, right?
+    Doesn't sound that complicated, right?
 Now, let's translate that example to the **Mimblewimble** language:

-    - **Transaction slate** is like the document we exchange with our friend
+    - **Transaction slate** is like the document we exchange with the receiver,
-    - **JSON payload** is like details in the document, each round adds more details
+    - **JSON payload** is like content of that document, each round adds more details,
-    - **Transaction method** (i.e. HTTP/S, Epicbox, etc.) is lke the delivery company
+    - **Transaction method** (i.e. HTTP/S, Epicbox, etc.) is like the delivery company,
-    - **Data encryption** is like this special delivery service protecting your parcel
+    - **Data encryption** is this special delivery service protecting your parcel,
-    - **The Blockchain** is like IRS - it makes sure everyone is honest during the transaction and they keep proof
-        of ownership in their books.
+    - **The Mimblewimble** protocol, same as the authorized accountant, validates the entire process

     <br />

-    And the order of the steps above can be transalted to a wallet functions (API calls) as follows:
+    The three rounds mentioned above are related to the order of the functions used by the wallet:

-    - **Round I** is like function [`init_send_tx`](https://docs.epic-radar.com/epic_wallet_api/struct.Owner.html#method.issue_invoice_tx){target=_blank}
+    - **Round I**: [`init_send_tx`](https://docs.epic-radar.com/epic_wallet_api/struct.Owner.html#method.issue_invoice_tx){target=_blank}
-    - **Round II** is like function  [`receive_txs`](https://docs.epic-radar.com/epic_wallet_api/struct.Foreign.html#method.receive_tx){target=_blank}
+    - **Round II**:  [`receive_txs`](https://docs.epic-radar.com/epic_wallet_api/struct.Foreign.html#method.receive_tx){target=_blank}
-    - **Round III** is like functions:
+    - **Round III**:
         1. [`finalize_tx`](https://docs.epic-radar.com/epic_wallet_api/struct.Owner.html#method.finalize_tx){target=_blank}
         2. [`post_tx`](https://docs.epic-radar.com/epic_wallet_api/struct.Owner.html#method.post_tx){target=_blank}

-    !!! success "The EPIC Blockchain is Not Like The IRS!"
+    !!! success "Public vs Private"
-        Now when we know how this workflow looks like on the transparent and public example,
+        Now that we know how it works using a transparent and public ledger,
-        let's outline the key differences compared to secure and private blockchain like **EPIC Mimblewimble**:
+        let's outline the key differences when compared to the secure and private **EPIC Blockchain**:

-        - Participiant's data is not linkable, nor trackable, no addresses or meta-data stored
+        - Participiant's data is not linkable, nor trackable, no addresses or meta-data are stored,
-        - Transaction details are encrypted (sealed) and noone can look inside, only engaged wallets can decrypt the details
+        - Transaction details are encrypted (sealed), and no one except the participating wallets can look inside,
-        - Signatures are secured by cryptographic functions, not possible to cheat
+        - Signatures are secured by cryptographic functions, not possible to cheat,
-        - Blockchain keeps data needed to prove ownership of the coins, but does
+        - Blockchain keeps the data needed to prove ownership of the coins, but does,
-            not say (or know) who actually owns them, no way to query asset balances by anyone except the owner
+            not say (or know) who actually owns them, there is no way to query asset balances
 ---

 ## Wallet Addresses